-Are you loyal to a certain museum, play space or attraction?
-Become a member!
-Along with scoring perks like access to special events, discounts and free parking, you’re helping an awesome family destination thrive.
-Often in the case of some of the big museums, after just two visits, the membership has paid for itself — and you can avoid those long admission lines.
+If you’re a super-fan of a particular museum, play space or attraction, maybe it’s high time you became a card-carrying member.
+Along with scoring sweet perks like access to special events, discounts and free parking, you’re helping an awesome family destination thrive.
+Often in the case of some of the biggies, after just two visits, the museum membership has paid for itself — and you can avoid those long admission lines.
 Here is the scoop on memberships your gang should consider having.

-The Membership: A family membership is $129 a year and includes 2 adults and all children up to age 17 living in the household.
-The Family Plus membership is for up to 4 adults and all children up to age 17 and is $189 a year.
+The Membership: A family membership is $165/year and includes 2 adults and 4 children.
+The Family & Friends membership is for up to 4 adults and 6 children up to age 17 and is $240/year.

-The Biggest Perks: Members can sign up for the Kid's Explorers Club, which provides tools to play and learn throughout the museum and at home.
-Other perks are the free coat check, free tickets to the Atwood Historic Sphere and a fast members-only line.
-There is also free general admission at participating ASTC science centers and museums nationwide, a 15% discount at The Adler Store and 10% discount in Café Galileo’s.
-With the Family Plus membership you score four free Adler After Dark passes.
+The Biggest Perks: Perks include free coat check, unlimited sky shows, free tickets to the Atwood Historic Sphere, a fast members-only line, free general admission at participating ASTC science centers and museums nationwide, a 15% discount at Space Shop and 10% discount in Cosmic Cafe, and discounts on Adler After Dark, summer camps and birthday parties.

 The Art Institute of Chicago